webix-hub/docs/data/desktop/tooltip.md

 }
 ~~~

+There is also the desktop/tooltip_component.md view for which you can specify custom positioning.

 ##Datatable Tooltip

-Datatable tooltip is defined is quite another way.
+Datatable tooltip is defined in quite another way.
 Several steps are possible:

 - Setting **tooltip:true** for the whole component.
 It enables tooltip functionality for the grid and shows tooltip for each column showing the row value that stands as ID for this column.